cockroachdb/docs/v22.1/ui-insights-page.md

 ---
 title: Insights Page
-summary: The Insights page exposes problems that CockroachDB has detected in your workloads and schemas and offers recommendations to improve the performance of your workloads.
+summary: The Insights page exposes problems that CockroachDB has detected in your workloads and schemas.
 toc: true
 docs_area: reference.db_console
 ---